 Lucerne School of Art and Design in Switzerland.

-She is a member of the Accreditation Committee of the German Science Council and on the UNESCO jury for the Learning Cities Programme.
+Until mid of 2023 is a member of the Accreditation Committee of the German Science Council and on the UNESCO jury for the Learning Cities Programme.

 She is a member of the Research Committee of The Interface Society and the sounding board of RISE Cities, BMW foundation.

 She regularly serves as an evaluator, i.a. for the Deutsche Forschungsgemeinschaft, the Swiss National Science Fund, German Federal Ministries and private foundations.